 A communication device is a hardware device capable of transmitting an analog or digital signal over the telephone, other communication wire, or wirelessly.
 The best example of a communication device is a computer Modem, which is capable of sending and receiving a signal to allow computers to talk to other computers over the telephone.
-Other examples of communication devices include a network interface card (NIC), Wi-Fi devices, and an access point.
+Other examples of communication devices include a NIC (network interface card), Wi-Fi devices, and access points.

 Communication device examples

 Below is a full listing of all the different types of communications devices you may encounter when dealing with a computer.

 - Wi-Fi devices (using a Wi-Fi router); examples shown below.

 Communication device errors

 Any time a communication device encounters problems communicating with another device you may encounter a communication error.
 Below is a list of general steps that can be verified when this error is encountered.